haiku/webkit/README.markdown

 libraries instead of the system ones.
 It is a good idea to test this because HaikuLauncher doesn't use tabs, which sometimes expose different bugs.

-This document was last updated May 25, 2020.
+This document was last updated August 13, 2020.

 Authors: Maxime Simon, Alexandre Deckner, Adrien Destugues